janjango/MyContacts/README.md

 # contact
-Contact is a Symfony3 application designed to  manage contacts on ligne.
+MyContacts is a Symfony3 application designed to manage user's contacts.
 Simply and easy to use.